-Boys & Girls Clubs of Central Sonoma County is offering Hope & Opportunity to children in Sonoma County.
+Boys & Girls Clubs of Sonoma-Marin is offering Hope & Opportunity to children in Sonoma County.
 Our mission is to enable all young people, especially those who need us most, to reach their full potential as productive, caring, responsible citizens.
 From our 32 Boys & Girls Clubs in Cloverdale, Geyserville, Healdsburg, Guerneville, Monte Rio, Windsor, Santa Rosa and Rohnert Park, we serve over 6,000 young people every year, empowering them to have academic success, choose healthy lifestyles, and build good character and leadership.
 Club programs are very affordable or free and aim to instill in youth a sense of belonging, influence, usefulness and competence.

 Actor Denzel Washington says, “Without the Boys & Girls Club, I wouldn’t be where I am today, but more importantly, I wouldn’t be who I am today.”
 Every day after-school and during the summer, we open our doors in 8 Sonoma County communities and say, Great Futures Start Here.